Prox-DBRO-VR: A Unified Analysis on Byzantine-Resilient Decentralized Stochastic Composite Optimization with Variance Reduction and Non-Asymptotic Convergence Rates: Algorithm Development

 \subsection{Connection to Existing Work}

-Lian et al. in \cite{Lian2017} design a decentralized stochastic gradient descent algorithm, namely \textit{D-PSGD}, to resolve efficiently the transformed problem (\ref{E2-3}), in an ideal situation.
-The ideal situation fails to consider the presence of any malfunctioning or malicious agents, which may not be avoided in practical applications \cite{Li2022a,Fang2022,Ramanan2022,Wu2022,El-Mhamdi2022,Lamport1982,Zuo2022}.
-We next find out the reason why \textit{D-PSGD} cannot be applied directly to solving (\ref{E2-3}) when there are Byzantine agents in the network, and then seek out a feasible improvement, based on \textit{D-PSGD}, to maintain Byzantine resilience.
+Lian et al. in \cite{Lian2017} design a decentralized stochastic gradient descent algorithm, namely \textit{D-PSGD}, to resolve efficiently the consensus problem (\ref{E2-3}) in an ideal situation.
+The ideal situation fails to consider the presence of any malfunctioning or malicious agents, i.e., Byzantine agents, which may not be avoided in practical applications \cite{Li2022a,Fang2022,Ramanan2022,Wu2022,El-Mhamdi2022,Lamport1982,Zuo2022}.
+We next find out the reason why \textit{D-PSGD} cannot be applied directly to solving (\ref{E2-3}) when there are Byzantine agents in the network, and then seek out a feasible improvement to secure Byzantine resilience.
 We first recap the updates of the generalized \textit{D-PSGD} as follows: